ProticM/plazar-js/CONTRIBUTING.md

 #### Build and Deploy

 PlazarJS uses [gulp](http://gulpjs.com/) as its build tool.
-Run the following tasks to deploy the source into `dist`.
+Run the following tasks to deploy the source into `dist`:

 ```
 $ gulp build
 ```
-If there was a change related to bootstrap-ui
+If there was a change related to bootstrap-ui:
 ```
 $ gulp build-bootstrap
 ```